Yostky/FreeFire/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version

-- System dependencies

-- Configuration

-- Database creation

-- Database initialization

-- How to run the test suite

-- Services (job queues, cache servers, search engines, etc.)

-- Deployment instructions

-- ...
+Ensure you start the rails server first.
+Then cd into 'frontend' before running the vite start server command.

-rails s - starts rails server
-npm run dev - starts vite server
+brew services start mysql - starts the mysql server with homebrew brew services stop mysql - stops the mysql server with homebrew rails s - starts rails server npm run dev - starts vite server

-frontend in development runs on this url - http://localhost:5173
+backend in development runs on port 3000 frontend in development runs on port 5173

-bundle exec rails s - starts rails server on mac

-use "bundle exec" in front of any "rails" commands to run them on mac

-brew services start mysql - starts the mysql server with homebrew

-brew services stop mysql - stops the mysql server with homebrew

-brew services list - how to check if the server is running

-mysql -u root -p -------- this opens the mysql dashboard. the password is han's favorite place

-Resume generator idea:

-Need a way to import PDFs, scrape the text off of them, then transmit that data to a new PDF in the format provided by the website.